 When we travelled from Prague to Brno, we realized later that we should not have used the pass and instead booked a second class journey which would have cost under 10Euros a ticket.

 By the time we reached Austria our Global Eurail Pass had expired.
 We found that there were train companies which were not on RailPlanner app that provided cheaper services; for example from Salzburg to Vienna.
 The information available on the station was sketchy except for a couple of advertisements.
 The tickets had to be bought only on-board the train.

 - To save a precious travel day, if your travel is within just one country for one day, then it is advisable to explore single country single day unlimited travel passes issued by the local / regional railways.
 For example, while in Germany we got a day pass (Quer-durchs-Land-Ticket) for 2 with the only condition that we stick together. 🙂 In fact as many as 5 adults could have travelled on that pass on payment of a marginal additional fee.
 For us it cost EUR 52, to travel as we pleased on any German regional train network and S-Bahn for one day that is from 9:00AM to 3:00AM.
 This helped us to take a day trip to as far as Trier from Frankfurt and back.
 A total of over 400KM by train.

 - Recording in Travel Diary: For each sector of your train journey a line of details must be recorded on the travel diary.
 Not doing this may attract admonition to fines depending on the mood of the conductor. 🙂 The travel diary has space for 25 journeys.
-If you run out of space you could use one tear-off from the Eurail Guide which comes with the pass and if you run out of that also, then you can download extra page from Eurail website and attach it to the ticket.
+If you run out of space you could use one tear-off from the Eurail Guide for global pass which comes with the pass and if you run out of that also, then you can download extra page from Eurail website and attach it to the ticket.

 - Classes of tickets: For sitting journey there are First and second class.
 Depending on the train and country, the first class could be cabins or open seating with wide seats.